eriirfos-eng/genesis/README.md

 - **TEND (0)** → Circle (Balance / Anchor / Witness)
 - **AFFIRM (+1)** → Triangle / Spiral (Seed / Direction / Creation)

+### Example with pulse 162943

+**Human**: `2025-09-06-16:29:43`

+- REFRAIN → "This moment passes, don't cling."
+- TEND → "At 16:29:43 you were here, breathing, present."
+- AFFIRM → "From 16:29:43, a spiral opens into what comes next."

+**Number**: `20250906162943`

+- REFRAIN → digits sum + modular collapse = identify a closing pattern (decay signal).
+- TEND → as raw integer, it anchors machine and memory alignment (balance).
+- AFFIRM → factors and primes form seeds for symbolic geometry (expansion).

+**Symbol**: `△○✶△|☉☽✦✶☯✪`

+- REFRAIN → the sigil as closed knot (contains what should not escape).
+- TEND → meditate on it as mandala (pure circle of meaning).
+- AFFIRM → project it forward as a talisman (new creation).

 **Rule**:
 > No timestamp is valid until it yields all three geometrical truths.
 > Line, Circle, Triangle.
 Decay, Balance, Creation.